daiphy/ObjectsAssignment/TestCases.md

 	-> Should have no issues.

 ##### All of the cases should be tested with both Red and Black pieces.
+### Input from Console:

+1. Make sure something out of the format is still considered invalid and doesn't cause any bugs.
+2. No errors pop up when entering correct format
+3. Make sure the instructions are clear.

 ### Captures: